ailtonbsj/ailtonbsj.github.io/_posts/2023-05-02-installing-whatsapp-desktop-official-on-linux.md

 ## Enable clicks on links (Don't works on Chrome)

 You will need Firefox without snap.
-You can see [my vídeo about how install](https://youtu.be/sUMBewTIJQg).
+You can see [my video about how install](https://youtu.be/sUMBewTIJQg).

 ```bash
 # Open Registry Editor